ambroiseRabier/readable-js/logs/logs.md

 maybe i use it for the lib itself, and not just for tests.

-Can also use // language=js from webstorm
+Can also use // language=js from webstorm.
+I thought it didn't worked so I use escaped version %60, but it actually worked.
+%60 cannot be parsed as js by webstorm.
+I like the reformat of webstorm, help reading the expected code.